uo-ec607/lectures/08-regression/08-regression.md

 Today's lecture is about the bread-and-butter tool of applied econometrics and data science: regression analysis.
-My goal is to simply give you a whirlwind tour of the key functions and commands.
+My goal is to give you a whirlwind tour of the key functions and packages.
 I'm going to assume that you already know all of the necessary theoretical background on causal inference, asymptotics, etc. This lecture will *not* cover any of theoretical concepts or seek to justify a particular statistical model.
 Indeed, most of the models that we're going to run today are pretty silly.
 We also won't be able to cover some important topics.
-I'll only provide the briefest example of a Bayesian regression model and I won't touch times series analysis at.
+For example, I'll only provide the briefest example of a Bayesian regression model and I won't touch times series analysis at all.
 (Although, I will provide links for further reading at the bottom of this document.)
 These disclaimers aside, let's proceeed...

 ## Software requirements